Advanced LinkedIn Strategies for Company Research

 - To search only for people who have the term "recruiter" in their profile, you can put the word "recruiter" in the Keywords section.
 Alternately, you can try the keyword phrase "human resources."

 - Maybe you prefer to look directly for hiring managers.
-In this case, you can use the Title section.
+In this case, you can do a Title search in the Keywords section.
 Try the search first with the term "VP" and then try the term "Vice President."
-You can also enter the term "Director," "CFO," etc. This is not an exact science though so be sure to do numerous searches using various keywords and titles as necessary to uncover the maximum number of prospective employers.
+You can also enter the term "Director," "CFO," etc. This is not an exact science though so be sure to do numerous searches using as many various keywords and titles as necessary to uncover the maximum number of prospective employers.

 - Once you have identified some people at the firm, spend time looking at their profiles.
 Notice from which firms they originally came.
 Determine what areas you have in common with them.
 Take a critical look at your background and see if there is a good match.